 The increased power and torque naturally place higher loads on the engine componentry, so a number of items, including the cooling system of the 335is, have been upgraded accordingly.
 An additional radiator has been added behind the left-side front air intake, along with a more powerful electric cooling fan.
 An oil cooler is fitted opposite the second radiator, on the right side.
 The front fascia of each model has been shaped with large openings to allow improved air flow to the coolers, and special emphasis was placed on the 335is Coupe’s higher probability of being used for spirited driving.
 As a result, the 335is Coupe has traded the Convertible’s foglights for the largest possible air openings, which help result in a substantial increase in effective cooling capacity over the original BMW 335i Coupe.
 These measures were taken specifically to ensure that the 335is will provide constant, reliable power under even the harshest driving circumstances.
 Engine mounts have also been replaced with stiffer units to help minimize deflection under very high G-loads.

+Performance and Specifications.
 Top speed of the BMW 335is will be electronically limited to 150 mph.
 The 335is Coupe performs 0-60 mph runs in 5.0 seconds with the optional 7-speed DCT and 5.1 seconds with the manual 6-speed.
 The 335is Convertible, meanwhile, requires only 5.2 seconds for the 0-60 run whether equipped with the 6-speed manual or optional 7-speed DCT.
 Maximum rated horsepower of 320 is achieved at 5900 rpm, and nominal peak torque output of 332 lb-ft is achieved from 1500 – 5000 rpm.
 Temporary peak torque of 370 lb-ft is available under special high-load circumstances, such as when overtaking at higher speeds.
 The drag coefficient (Cd) is 0.30 for the 335is Coupe and 0.31 for the 335is Convertible.
 EPA fuel efficiency estimates will be available closer to the on-sale date for each model and are expected to closely follow the figures of the standard 335i Coupe and Convertible, respectively.
 The vented brake rotors are the same sizes as on the standard 335i Coupe and Convertible, measuring 13.7″ front and 13.2″ rear.

 Appropriately, the BMW 335is Coupe and Convertible have been fitted with a new sport exhaust system to enhance the sound and responsiveness of each model.
 Without being intrusive, the emotionally-charged character of the free flowing exhaust system has been specially tuned to focus on the low frequency “rumble” sounds that are most enjoyed with the windows (or the Convertible’s retractable hard top) lowered.
 The system is designed to minimize the restriction of exhaust gas flow, which is always important for a turbocharged powerplant.